jestjs/jest/docs/Configuration.md

 The fake timers may be useful when a piece of code sets a long timeout that we don't want to wait for in a test.
 For additional details see [Fake Timers guide](TimerMocks.md) and [API documentation](JestObjectAPI.md#fake-timers).

-This option allows global configuration of fake timers for all tests.
+This option provides the default configuration of fake timers for all tests.
 Calling `jest.useFakeTimers()` in a test file will use these options or will override them if a configuration object is passed.
 For example, you can tell Jest to keep the original implementation of `process.nextTick()` and adjust the limit of recursive timers that will be run:

 ```json
 {